SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 The Qualtrics integration in Spartacus allows you to set up Qualtrics to work seamlessly in a single-page application.
 This integration is based on a JavaScript API that intercepts events in the storefront.
 The API is called Qualtrics Site Intercept (QSI), and is provided by Qualtrics.
 To import and use the API, Qualtrics provides a simple deployment code for your Qualtrics project, which you can integrate in Spartacus.

 **Note:** When using Qualtrics, it is important to be aware that users will be tracked while interacting with the survey, in terms of page views, impressions, and clicks.
+The consent management feature in Commerce can be configured to create specific consent.
+Additionally, the [SAP Qualtrics Integration Module](https://help.sap.com/viewer/50c996852b32456c96d3161a95544cdb/1905/en-US/8a849c5254db460e8eea4d7b9af39bff.html) provides a standard integratoin to integrate consent into Qualtrics.

 Visitors to your Qualtrics-enabled website must have their Ad-Blocker disabled to view surveys.

 For more information about Qualtrics, see [Getting Started with Website Feedback](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/getting-started-with-website-feedback) in the Qualtrics documentation.